Exercise stress test (treadmill test, exercise ECG): Introduction

 It is a common misunderstanding that the ECG is the main parameter of the stress test.
 The ECG reaction is indeed important but several other parameters are equally important.
 In fact, a large body of evidence demonstrates that the strongest predictor of cardiovascular and overall mortality is the maximal (peak) oxygen uptake, which is a measure of cardiovascular fitness and exercise capacity.
 In clinical practice, however, it is difficult to achieve the peak oxygen uptake because it requires maximal exertion, which patients rarely achieve.
 Patients are usually limited by leg fatigue, discomfort, cardiovascular disease, lack of motivation etc. Moreover, measuring peak oxygen uptake is technically arduous and therefore peak work intensity is used as a proxy for peak oxygen uptake.
 This is discussed in detail below.

 The purpose of the exercise stress test is to induce cardiovascular stress in order to provoke symptoms, ECG changes, blood pressure response, heart rate response, as well as assessing limiting determinants of exercise capacity.
-These parameters offers diagnostic and prognostic information which can only be obtained during physical exercise.
+These parameters offer diagnostic and prognostic information which can only be obtained during physical exercise.

 Independent of other traditional risk factors, exercise capacity is one of the single best predictors of risk for future adverse events in virtually all patient populations, including apparently healthy individuals.